codecrafters-io/build-your-own-grep/stage_descriptions/filesearch-01-dr5.md

 This is a line that matches search_pattern
 ```

-When searching a file, grep:
+When searching a file, `grep`:
 - Prints each matching line to stdout (the complete line, not just the matched part).
 - Exits with code `0` if any matching lines were found.
 - Exits with code `1` if no matching lines were found.

-For this stage, we'll test searching through a file that contains a single line.
+For this stage, we'll only handle files that contain a single line.
 We'll handle multi-line files in later stages.

 ### Tests